What is Leachate / Liquid Fertiliser / Compost Tea?

 Do not worry if you have a HOTBIN Mk.1 you can still collect the liquid fertiliser (leachate) it will just require more of a DIY solution.
 Using a shallow container put this if front of the mesh plate at the bottom of the HOTBIN in the middle.
 Set the tray on the ground and push tight to the mesh plate.
 Alternatively get a sponge on a tray and set this against the mesh plate (be careful not to fully block the mesh), this will absorb the drips.

-You can also let the leachate drain away to soil I this is where the HOTBIN is situated.
+You can also let the leachate drain away to soil if this is where the HOTBIN is situated.

 Should I dilute liquid fertiliser (leachate) produced by the HOTBIN, what dilution?

-No. You do not need to dilute the liquid fertiliser (leachate).
+Yes.
+You should dilute the liquid fertiliser (leachate).

 Why does my liquid fertiliser smell?
 What do I do if it smells?

-We do not recommend you apply such liquid to plants.
+We do not advise you apply such liquid to plants.
 Many of these acids can be phytotoxic (bad for plants).
-If you have collected such liquid, always leave it for several weeks until the bacteria (present in the liquid) consume the acids - it will turn odourless and is then safe to use on your garden.

-If you have a black liquid that has a pungent drain like odour - your heap has gone anaerobic.
-See how to fix an anaerobic HOTBIN here.
+If you have black liquid or liquid that has a putrid or pungent drain like odour – the contents of your HOTBIN has gone anaerobic.
+We do not advise using this liquid either and you will need to correct the anaerobic contents, you can see how to fix an anaerobic HOTBIN here.

 Will the liquid stain my patio?